eptecon/NoiseDetector/README.md

 ### Usage

 No software installation is required.
 Just turn on and connect to your WiFi Network.
-Immediately after connecting, the device starts to send the measured noise level to a cloud service enabling analytics for your working environment, even without invasive notifications.
+Immediately after connecting, the device starts to send the measured noise level to the cloud service ([GlueLogics](https://github.com/eptecon/gluelogics)) enabling analytics for your working environment, even without invasive notifications.

 ---